rfitak/Bobs-Bioinformatics/README.md

 ### Module 1: If you are asking "Why should I even learn this stuff?"
 - I recommend you start by reading some of these publications that illustrate the importance of bioinformatics and computational biology
   - [All biology is computational biology](https://doi.org/10.1371/journal.pbio.2002050) by Florian Markowetz
+  - [Ten simple rules for biologists learning to program](https://doi.org/10.1371/journal.pcbi.1005871) by MA Carey and JA Papin
   - [Progress in bioinformatics and the importance of being earnest](https://doi.org/10.1016/s1387-2656(02)08003-1) by TK Atwood and CJ Miller
   - [Bioinformatics - a new era](https://doi.org/10.1016/S0167-7799(98)00125-5) by Mark Boguski
   - [Bioinformatics programs are 31-fold over-represented among the highest impact scientific papers of the past two decades](./pdf/Wren-2016.pdf) by Jonathan D. Wren